 Skateboarding in Venice dates back to the 1970s, when surfers became bored with the flat waves and took to the sidewalks.
 It was made famous by the legendary Z-Boys, who skated in the area and revolutionized the sport.

-Watching skateboarders show off while doing impressive tricks is one of the most fascinating things to do in Venice Beach.
+Watching skateboarders show off while doing impressive tricks is pretty fascinating.
 You’ll find skaters of all ages, performing all sorts of stunts – even little kids (as someone who cannot stand up on a skateboard without immediately falling off, I am a bit, ok a lot, jealous)!

 Check out the cool street art around town

-I’m always a sucker for cities with colorful street art (like San Francisco and Lisbon) – so obviously, one of my favorite things to do in Venice Beach is to check out all the cool murals around town.
+I’m always a sucker for cities with colorful street art – so obviously, one of my favorite Venice Beach activities is to check out all the cool murals around town.
 Venice is home to some of the most Instagram-worthy places in Los Angeles, with an eclectic mix of street art and installations all over town, representing a variety of artists and styles.

-One of the coolest things to do in Venice Beach is to check out the Venice Art Walls, located on the beach between Windward and Market (between the skatepark and basketball courts).
+One of the best places to check out for street art is the Venice Art Walls, located on the beach between Windward and Market (between the skatepark and basketball courts).
 Here, you will see an ever-changing assortment of graffiti art by local artists.

 The project showcases a mix of street art, murals, and traditional as well as modern graffiti.
 It is constantly changing, and is sort of like a living history of graffiti art.
 The walls date back to the 1960s, but they technically only became legal within the last 20 years.
 You can even see the artists at work here and doing their thing on the weekends – it is absolutely fascinating!

 Aside from that, you can see tons of vibrant street art pieces all throughout town.
-Some of my favorite murals are scattered around Abbott Kinney (which is also mentioned later on this list of best things to do in Venice Beach), but you’ll find tons more in other areas of the city as well.
+Some of my favorite murals are scattered around Abbott Kinney, but you’ll find tons more in other areas of the city as well.

 Here are some of the best murals to check out around Venice Beach: